-ARC uses the ERV (emergency response vehicle) to get resources to the site of the disaster.
+The ARC uses the ERV to transport resources to the site of disasters.
 Each ERV is like a sensor, with the volunteers, to get critical information back to the center intelligence.
 This keeps the complex system of disaster response working.
 After immersive research, the system was mapped below.

 Objective of the “Up time”

-Messages that we have collected from the field are put up.
-Compelling stories of hope which keep volunteers going.
+Messages that we have collected from the field are displayed.
+Compelling stories of hope which keep volunteers motivated.
 The visitors hear stories of survivors, see thank you notes and pictures from the field.

-Further this platform is used for promoting preparedness.
-Visitors get information and samples of items they can purchase like preparedness kits.
+This platform is also used for promoting preparedness.
+Visitors receive information and samples of items they can purchase like preparedness kits.

 Objective of the “Respond time”